 Wood furniture is highly susceptible to water.
 So how exactly should I be cleaning my shelves, counter top, etc?

 If there is dust, then wipe the surface with a dry kitchen towel, and then use a wet wipe.
-I have been using DM’s Denk Mit, and am happy.
+I have been using DM’s Denk Mit, and I’m happy.
 No stains, fresh fragrance and inexpensive.
 For other cleaning supplies for around the house and the kitchen, you could have a look at phs Direct Cleaning Supplies and other providers to find some cleaning products that you may find to come in handy!
 Thinking of other cleaning jobs?
 For cleaning your kitchen floor tiles, check out Bissell’s website for their latest steam cleaners: perfect for heavy duty and deep cleaning.

 Happy holidays everyone!